benmelz/ioprio/README.md

 # ioprio

-Simple wrappers for linux ioprio syscalls.
+A simple ruby API for the linux ioprio system.

 ## Installation